Aniket-1295/NetFlixGpt/README.md

     - add actions for each of them
     - create the custom hook for each of them and update  the store.

+    - sussfully fetched poisters of all the catagory movies
+    - making a beautiful css using Tailwind CSS(done)